 There is the promising debut of new characters, especially the introduction of Kirstie Alley as the perky and intriguing new character of the Vulcan-Romulan officer Saavik.
 Alas, Saavik was a character that was thrown away in the subsequent two sequels not to mention blandly replaced by Robin Curtis when Paramount refused to capitulate to Kirstie Alleys demands for increased salary on the next film.
 Saavik is an intriguing character that one would like to see make a reappearance in one of the modern Star Trek series.

 The other Classic Star Trek films are: Star Trek The Motion Picture (1979), Star Trek III: The Search for Spock (1984), The Voyage Home: Star Trek IV (1986), Star Trek V: The Final Frontier (1989) and Star Trek VI: The Undiscovered Country (1991).
 (In an interesting aside, The Undiscovered Country a phrase from Shakespeares Hamlet (1602) that essentially refers to death and what waits beyond was originally the subtitle for The Wrath of Khan, before being canned by Paramount as too obscure).
 Star Trek: Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998) and Star Trek: Nemesis (2002) are films based on Star Trek: The Next Generation.
 Star Trek (2009), Star Trek: Into Darkness (2013) and Star Trek: Beyond (2016) were reboots of the classic series, which recast the classic roles with new faces.
 (The latter featured an appearance from a very different Khan now played by Benedict Cumberbatch).
-The other Star Trek tv series are Star Trek: The Next Generation (1987-94), Star Trek: Deep Space Nine (1992-9), Star Trek: Voyager (1995-2001), Enterprise (2001-5) and the upcoming Star Trek: Discovery (2017 ).
+The other Star Trek tv series are Star Trek: The Next Generation (1987-94), Star Trek: Deep Space Nine (1992-9), Star Trek: Voyager (1995-2001), Enterprise (2001-5) and Star Trek: Discovery (2017 ).